Rhoban/workspace/README.md

 ## Usage

+First of all, you will need 'php' and some libraries: make sure to install necessary packages:

+    sudo apt-get install php-xml

 First, you'll need to install `catkin`, the most convenient method is the following

     sudo apt-get install python-pip python-empy